ergyunhasan/Spotify_Analysis/README.md

 # Spotify_Analysis

-I am still worjing on this analysis.
+I am still working on this analysis.

+The project will be added soon.